usman-tahir/hackerrank-30-days-of-code/README.md

 ### Day 25 ("Running Time and Complexity")
 In this exercise, a function was created to determine if a number was prime or not, while taking into consideration run time for larger numbers (greater than 2 * 10E9).
 The main algorithm to determine if a number is prime or not was to see if it had a remainder of 0 when dividing the square root of the number by 2; if so, it is considerd not to be prime, and to be prime otherwise.

+### Day 25 ("Nested Logic")
+This exercise utilized a nested if-statement structure to compute the total library fine for an overdue (or on time) library book return.
+The year, month, and date were all compared within a series of if, else-if, and else statements to determine the total fine for the book, if any.